raphaelmayer/crawl-unsplash-cl/README.md

 ### Pages
 *Pages are optional and if omitted default to 1.*

-Define the amount of pages to be fetched.
-One page is 30 images.
+Define the number of pages to be fetched.
+One page amounts to 30 images.
 You may split the pages argument into 2 seperate arguments to define a start and end page.
 The end page will be included.
 To fetch one specific page eg. page 2 use `2 2`.

 ## Examples
-`node crawl -d wanderlust` fetches the first page and downloads all images and the JSON file.
+`node crawl -d wanderlust` fetches the first page and downloads all images and creates a JSON file.

 `node crawl -l wanderlust 10` fetches pages 1 to 10 and logs JSON to console.

-`node crawl -j wanderlust 10 20` fetches pages 10 to 20 and downloads the JSON file.
+`node crawl -j wanderlust 10 20` fetches pages 10 to 20 and creates a JSON file.

-Images and JSON lists are in order, although when fetching additional pages at a later point without clearing the downloads directory will most likely result in inconsistent results, since those pages update content so frequently and page 1 today might be page 10 tomorrow.
+## Additional notes
 Concurrent downloads are currently limited to 20 at one time, although it might make sense to implement a limit by user input at some point.

 ## Contributions
-Contributions are welcome.
-Concisely state the problem and how you solved it.
-Do not fix multiple things in one PR.
-If you happen to find something else to fix while fixing any part of the code, please open another PR if you want to address this issue aswell.
+If you want to contribute or have suggestions feel free to open a PR, raise an issue or get in touch.